Victorxxiv/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths  ;  script that counts the number of directories in the PATH 4-global_variables  ; Create a script that lists environment variables.
 5-local_variables  ; a script that lists all local variables and environment variables, and functions.
+6-create_local_variable  ; a script that creates a new local variable.
+Name: BEST and Value: School